meownix/vim-peekaboo/README.md

   print the day and date for the entered date with the same format as the `<leader>td` keybinding mentioned above.
 * Pressing `<leader>ga` in normal mode will generate the standard MOM template at the current cursor position.
+This feature might be deleted since a newly created Agenda & MOM wiki file has been made to automatically loaded with its standardized template.